 Some Like It Hot (1959)

-If you have not yet seen Some Like It Hot (1959), get ready for two of the most comical hours of your life!
-No exaggeration.
-This classic comedy has just about everything going for it—a perfectly crafted screenplay, the genius director Billy Wilder, and a star-studded cast, including Marilyn Monroe, Jack Lemmon, Tony Curtis, George Raft, and our Star of the Month, Joe E. Brown.
+This classic has just about everything going for it: a perfectly crafted screenplay, the genius director Billy Wilder, and a star-studded cast, including Marilyn Monroe, Jack Lemmon, Tony Curtis, George Raft, and our Star of the Month, Joe E. Brown.

-Let’s go through the plot, then I’ll cover all the behind the scenes fun, drama, and juiciness!!!!!!!!!!
+Let’s go through the plot.
+Then I’ll cover all the behind the scenes drama and fun.

 It’s February 1929, Prohibition Era Chicago.
-(Already fun, right?!!!)
-Musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) are working at gangster Spats Columbo’s (George Raft) speakeasy when the joint is raided by the police!
+Musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) are working at gangster Spats Columbo’s (George Raft) speakeasy when the joint is raided by the police.

 Joe and Jerry manage to escape, only to walk into something even worse: they witness Spats Columbo and his crew murder Toothpick Charlie, the police informant responsible for tipping off the cops to Spats’ speakeasy.

-So now the Chicago mob wants Joe and Jerry dead!
-And our boys most certainly will be dead if they don’t think fast and get out of town.
+So now the Chicago mob wants Joe and Jerry dead.
+And the boys most certainly will be dead if they don’t think fast and get out of town.

-Luckily, a perfect opportunity arises: a job playing with a band in Florida.
+Luckily, a perfect opportunity to leave town arises: a job playing with a band in Florida.